jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Operation-Guide/Mount-File-System.md

 - proto=tcp: Attach using the TCP protocol.
 - timeo=600: Waiting response time for NFS request retry, which is set to 600 deciseconds (60 seconds) by default.
 Too small timeo parameter value may cause performance degradation.
 - retrans=2: The number of NFS client retry requests, which is set to 2 by default.
 - noresvport: The NFS client uses the new Transmission Control Protocol (TCP) source port each time the network connection is re-established.
-It helps ensure that the EFS file system has uninterrupted availability after a network recovery event.
+It helps ensure that the CFS file system has uninterrupted availability after a network recovery event.